Historic Hampshire Tour

 Day 3: Romsey Abbey, Old Southampton City Walls, and Hospital of St Cross

 Today we start with a visit to Romsey Abbey with its superb Norman architecture and the grave of Earl Mounbatten.
-After a guided tour there we walk to the nearby White Horse Hotel which dates back to the 14th Century, for a light lunch together.
+After a guided tour there we coach to Southampton and have free time for lunch (own expense).
 Next stop is Old Southampton City Walls, and a stop at Tudor House and Gardens which gives an insight into the lives of people who lived in Southampton over the last 800 years.
 St Michael’s Church is opposite Tudor House; Founded in 1070, it is the oldest building still in use in Southampton.
 Our last tour of the day is at the Hospital of St Cross back near Winchester.
 St Cross is an ancient almshouse complex, originally founded in the 12th century and still running today.
 It still offers the Wayfarer’s Dole (a small chunk of bread and a tumbler of beer) to any visitor who asks for it, and boasts a fine transitional church.
 Return to hotel for approx. 17.30.

 NB: Exact order of excursions may vary according to local conditions and tour manager's discretion.